Climbing a mountain

 It’s the hardest hike in the county.
 That’s what they say.

 El Cajon Mountain is a carnival ride.
-The trail dips and rises.
+The trail goes up and down.

 Altitude gained, altitude lost again as you seek the summit.